-Indian Air Force inducts Rafale fighters today - Meri Sarkar
+Indian Air Force inducts Rafale fighters - Meri Sarkar

 Four more Rafale fighters are expected to join Indian Air Force by October this year.

-Rafale fighter to be inducted in Indian Air Force
+Rafale fighter inducted in Indian Air Force

-Rajnath Singh and Florence Parly Minister of the Armed Forces of France will be the Chief Guest for the event.
+Rajnath Singh and Florence Parly Minister of the Armed Forces of France were the Chief Guest for the event.

-“Chief of Defence Staff General Bipin Rawat, Indian Air Force Chief RKS Bhadauria, Defence Secretary Dr Ajay Kumar, DRDO Chief G Satheesh Reddy, along with other senior officers of Ministry of Defence and Armed Forces will be present to mark a very important milestone in the history of the IAF,” Indian Air Force said in a statement.
+“Chief of Defence Staff General Bipin Rawat, Indian Air Force Chief RKS Bhadauria, Defence Secretary Dr Ajay Kumar, DRDO Chief G Satheesh Reddy, along with other senior officers of Ministry of Defence and Armed Forces were present to mark a very important milestone in the history of the IAF,” Indian Air Force said in a statement.

 READ: India-Russia ink AK-203 rifle deal during Rajnath Singh’s Russia visit

-The French delegation will be represented by Emmanuel Lenain Ambassador of France to India, Air General Eric Autellet, Vice Chief of the Air Staff of the French Air Force and other senior officials.
+The French delegation was represented by Emmanuel Lenain Ambassador of France to India, Air General Eric Autellet, Vice Chief of the Air Staff of the French Air Force and other senior officials.

 READ: GST Tax: August GST Collection stands at Rs 86,449 crores

-Florence Parly Minister of the Armed Forces of France will be given a ceremonial Guard of Honour on arrival at Delhi.
+Florence Parly Minister of the Armed Forces of France was given a ceremonial Guard of Honour on arrival at Delhi.

-At Ambala the program will include ceremonial unveiling of the Rafale aircraft, a traditional ‘Sarva Dharma Puja’, Air Display by Rafale and Tejas aircraft as well as by ‘Sarang Aerobatic Team’.
+At Ambala the program included ceremonial unveiling of the Rafale aircraft, a traditional ‘Sarva Dharma Puja’, Air Display by Rafale and Tejas aircraft as well as by ‘Sarang Aerobatic Team’.

-Afterwards, a traditional water cannon salute will be given to the Rafale aircraft.
-The programme will culminate with the ceremonial induction of Rafale aircraft to 17 Squadron.
+Afterwards, a traditional water cannon salute was given to the Rafale aircraft.
+The programme culminated with the ceremonial induction of Rafale aircraft to 17 Squadron.

-After the ceremonial events the Indian and French delegation will have a bilateral meeting.
+After the ceremonial events the Indian and French delegation also held a bilateral meeting.

 READ: Private Trains: 23 companies participate in crucial meet before opening of bids